C0nw0nk/Garrys-Mod-Zombie-Survival/README.md

 Fixed humans prop launching by nailing a prop down and launching with a prop they place or nail.

 Disabling casting of dynamic shadows to improve performance.

+Fix HL2 ladder death glitching.
+(Killing yourself on a ladder as soon as you press your USE key to grapple onto prevents the ladder being used.
+You will also respawn on the ladder.)